History Made: Woman Takes Helm At CIA

-LANGLEY, VA – Gina Haspel officially became the first woman to ever lead the Central Intelligence Agency Monday morning during a ceremony at the organization’s Langely, Virginia headquarters.
+Gina Haspel officially became the first woman to ever lead the Central Intelligence Agency Monday morning during a ceremony at the organization’s Langley, Virginia headquarters.

 President Donald Trump and Vice President Mike Pence attended the ceremony, broadcast live on CNN, with Pence administering the Oath of Office to Haspel, 61.